 Season: 2 or more generations; from spring until autumn in NSW and southern QLD, all year round in northern QLD.

 Range: Eastern Australia; from Cape York Peninsula along eastern QLD and the northern and central coast of NSW.
 Migrants very rarely reach the ACT.

 Habitat: Usually rainforest and monsoon forest in moist lowland areas.
 Also suburban gardens and parks.

 The Blue Triangle is a common and widespread species along the east coast of Australia from the NSW central coast all the way up to Cape York.
-The butterflies are usually very active and fly very fast without ever resting, making it difficult to observe this species.
-Occasionally, they feed from flowers or rest to drink water from the ground, often with their wings still vibrating.
+The butterflies are usually highly active and fly very rapidly without ever resting, making it extremely difficult to observe this species.
+Occasionally, they will feed from flowers or settle on the ground to take up water and minerals, often with their wings still vibrating.